 The reaches of stream proposed for use of the CWT McKinley Shares consist of three segments which, in total, extend from the headgate of the McKinley Ditch downstream approximately 9 miles to the confluence with the Gunnison River.
-See Exhibit B.
+See map at Exhibit A.